 Use the Library's Journals List to search a specific journal or newspaper

-Select the Journals List to search a specific journal or newspaper.
+Choose the Search Journals, Magazines, Newspapers link to search a specific journal or newspaper.

 Is it Peer Reviewed?